 Although replacing a gas boiler with a low carbon technology like heat pump can save a four bedroom house up to £1,300 annually on their heating bills, people need to be incentivised to bear the upfront costs of installing the pumps.

-Some of the options you can consider as alternatives to gas boilers are heat pumps, both air source and ground source, and in some cases biomass boilers may be more suitable if your property is not suited to properly install a heat pump.
+Some of the options you can consider as alternatives to gas boilers are heat pumps, both air source and ground source, and in some cases biomass boilers may be more suitable.

 Air source heat pumps provide efficient heating and cooling for both space heating and hot water systems.
 They cost anywhere from £8,000 - £18,000 for installing the system.
 Though the upfront cost is fairly high, they have low running and maintenance costs which will eventually decrease your annual energy bills.
 Read more about the pros and cons of an air source heat pump.